NCAR/ldcpy/README.rst

 It also contains a number of statistical and visual tools for gathering metrics and comparing Earth System Model data files.

-:AUTHORS: Alex Pinard, Allison Baker, Dorit Hammerling
+:AUTHORS: Alex Pinard, Allison Baker, Anderson Banihirwe, Dorit Hammerling
 :COPYRIGHT: 2020 University Corporation for Atmospheric Research
 :LICENSE: Apache 2.0